navindex/ci4-authx/README.md

 ***

 Flexible Auth package for CodeIgniter 4.
-It is based in [**Myth:Auth**](https://github.com/lonnieezell/myth-auth) with the additional flexibility to customize modules.
+It is based on [**Myth:Auth**](https://github.com/lonnieezell/myth-auth) and provides additional customisation flexibility.

 **NOTE: This package is work in progress.
 Do not use it while you see this note.**